 As-built drawings are very important when a new project is planned to execute in the same place.
 The Client and design consultant and all other stakeholders would need this information to design the new infrastructure around it.

-For example, if there is a single carriageway road and it is planned to widen it to make it dual carriageway road, then all the as-built information of underground and above ground infrastructure plays a very important role here.
+For example, if there is a single carriageway road and it is planned to widen it to make it a dual carriageway road, then all the as-built information of underground and above ground infrastructure plays a very important role here.
 Some drainage gullies may need to move or relocate to a new carriageway position, so their as-built information, levels are needed to connect with the new drainage system.

-The same way all underground utility services need to relocate to the new hard shoulder or footway location so their as-built information would be needed to connect newly diverted ducts with existing networks.
+In the same way all underground utility services need to relocate to the new hard shoulder or footway location so their as-built information would be needed to connect newly diverted ducts with existing networks.

 In nutshell, As-built information helps to develop new infrastructure with much more precision and less number assumption, as a result, contractor and designer would design and estimate the project cost accurately as compare to a situation where As-Built information’s are not available.